smith-isaac/dotfiles/README.md

 # dotfiles
 Config files for zsh, bash, nvim, etc

+#### This is my branch for redoing the config files for CMP and Lsp-config

 If I then create symbolic links to the dot files in this repository then I won't have copies everywhere